iHiD/dotfiles/README.md

 In the dotfiles we have a Brewfile.
 We need to install brew, install git, clone the dotfiles repo, then run the brewfile.

 - Install homebrew: https://brew.sh/
 - `brew install git`
 - `git clone https://github.com/iHiD/dotfiles.git ~/.dotfiles`
 - `ln -s ~/.dotfiles/files/Brewfile ~/Brewfile`

+Ensure everything is uncommented in the Brewfile then run:
 - `cd ~ && brew bundle`

 ## Git